terra-ops/terra-cli/README.md

 ## Purpose

-To make having a website as simple as possible throughout it's entire lifetime, through entirely open source software.
+To make having a website as easy as possible throughout it's entire lifetime, from localhost through large scale production, through entirely open source software.

 Terra is a human interface for working on, deploying, testing, and scaling web software projects.